connochio/ambient_music/README.md

 A Home Assistant integration for playing ambient music on supported players via Music Assistant.

 > [!IMPORTANT]
-> This integration is currently in the alpha stage, awaiting further script and automation implementation.
+> This integration is currently in the beta stage, awaiting feedback and improvements.
-> It is not yet a fully automated ambient music integration.
+>
+> Bugs may be present and some functionality may be missing.

 > [!NOTE]
 > This integration is intended to be used alongside Music Assistant and Spotify.
+>
 > Future updates may include further providers and players, but this is not currently in the roadmap.

 ## Installation